google/docsy-example/content/en/docs/Reference/gridded.md

 def Gridded.copy_domain_vars_to_dataset(self, dataset_domain, grid_vars):
 ```
 > <br />
-> Map the domain coordand metric variables to the dataset object.<br />
+> Map the domain coordinates and metric variables to the dataset object.<br />
 > Expects the source and target DataArrays to be same sizes.<br />
 > <br />
 ##### Gridded.differentiate()